Your goal is not simply to sell more because your most valuable resource (time) is finite.

-Product companies want to sell high volume, because the cost of production decreases as they sell more units.
-They can buy parts in bulk; they can negotiate volume discounts with suppliers; they can streamline production.
+Product companies want to sell high volume because the cost of production decreases as they sell more units.
+They can buy parts in bulk, they can negotiate volume discounts with suppliers and they can streamline production.

 We can only sleep less.
 Or exercise less.

-This means it’s important to sell our service at the rate which will make us profitable, maintain a professional image, and avoid problems that make our business unstable.
+This means it’s important to sell our service at the rate that will make us profitable, maintain a professional image and avoid problems that make our business unstable.

 1. Discounts attract the wrong people.

-Since we don’t have unlimited time and attention, spending that same time and attention on a client who pays 20% less is robbing us of what we COULD earn in the same time.
+Because we don’t have unlimited time and attention, spending that same time and attention on a client who pays 20 percent less is robbing us of what we could earn in the same time.

-Our rent doesn’t go down 20% when we give a client a discount.
-All of the “savings” come from our profit.
+Our rent doesn’t go down 20 percent when we give a client a discount.
+All the “savings” come from our profit.

-Who is most likely to purchase a 1-year PIF membership?
+Who is most likely to purchase a one-year paid-in-full (PIF) membership?
 The client most likely to stick around for a year anyway.
-So why discount them?
+So why discount?

-A 20% discount for paying up front seems like a great idea in January.
-ALL.
-THE.
-MONEY!
-But a discount of 8.5% is equivalent to a free month.
-A 20% PIF discount means your best clients – the ones most likely to stick around anyway – are attending for free after October 15th.
+A 20 percent discount for paying up front seems like a great idea in January: All.
+The.
+Money!
+But a discount of 8.5 percent is equivalent to a free month.
+A 20 percent PIF discount means your best clients—the ones most likely to stick around anyway—are attending for free after Oct.
+15.

 Discounts and limited-time sales are a downward spiral.
 In Two-Brain Business, I wrote that the “sales spiral” would kill Sears and other department stores.
 Here’s a 2016 update: